Two idioms that sound similar and are often played with for punning effect are peace of mind and to give someone a piece of one’s mind.

 Gilchrist’s short stories are indeed therapeutic.
 They tell real stories about real people searching-for love, for happiness, for piece of mind…

-3 Responses to “Peace of Mind and A Piece of One’s Mind”
+3 thoughts on “Peace of Mind and A Piece of One’s Mind”

 “Piece of one’s mind” reminds me of British movie actor Alan Mowbray.

 Someone said to Alan “I’d like to give you a piece of my mind”

 And Alan, with a butler’s stiff British accent and typical British aplomb, stared at him and retorted

 “Do you think you have any to spare??”